-Community Health Centers serve the primary health care needs of 23 million patients in over 9,000 locations across America.
-They play a crucial role in the nation’s health care system, providing affordable health services for millions of uninsured, the working poor and newly jobless Americans.
+Community Health Centers serve the primary healthcare needs of more than 24 million patients in over 9,000 locations across America.
+They play a crucial role in the nation’s healthcare system, providing affordable health services for millions of uninsured, the working poor and newly jobless Americans.
 Health centers are good for the country.
-They lower overall health care costs, improve the health of their patients and generate economic opportunities in the communities they serve by providing jobs and training for local people.
+They lower overall healthcare costs, improve the health of their patients and generate economic opportunities in the communities they serve by providing jobs and training for local people.

 “Our Story” (Long version)